sandragreiner/secpps-ws/README.md

-## Welcome to the Homepage of the SECPPS Worksjop Series (Website under development)
+## Welcome to the Homepage of the SECPPS Workshop Series

 Software is playing an increasingly important role in assuring effective and efficient operation of industrial automation engineering systems.
 However software engineering methods applied in this field lag behind the conventional software engineering methods, where tremendous progress has been made in the last years.